 This year we started the “Project of the Year Award.”
 This award is for projects in a given year that we feel stood out from the hundreds we do annually.
-Some of the criteria for this award include: innovative or unique design; engagement of multiple disciplines within the company; involvement/teamwork of staff; represents a new or growing market or service area; received external recognition or acclaim; impact to surrounding community; and best reflects our core principles.
+Some of the criteria for this award include: innovative or unique design; engagement of multiple disciplines within the company; involvement/teamwork of staff; represents a new or growing market or service area; received external recognition or acclaim; impact to the surrounding community; and best reflects our core principles.

 The Project of the Year for 2018 is Morse High School and Regional Technical Center!
 Congrats to Project Manager Kylie Mason, and the entire team that worked on this project!